ivaano/NsxLibraryManager/README.md

   - `Regions`: List of regions to download.
   - `ProdKeys`: Path to your prod.keys file, if this value is not set, program will look in the same folder as the executable, or you can put them in `$HOME/.switch/prod.keys`.

+> [!WARNING]
+> Be sure that the paths you put on `appsettings.json` exists the application doesn't create the paths if they don't exists, and if the paths are not correct an error will be throw if the path is unavailable.

 > [!NOTE]
-> Be sure that the paths you put on `appsettings.json` exists the application doesn't create the paths if they don't exists, also please use absolute paths, relative paths might not work as expected because the function to build paths is a little wonky for example `~/Library` will not work as expected on linux, as the final result will be `/ApplicationPath/~/Library` instead of `/home/user/Library`._
+> Please use absolute paths, relative paths might not work because the function to build paths is a little wonky for example `~/Library` will not work as expected on linux, as the final result will be `/ApplicationPath/~/Library` instead of `/home/user/Library`

  ## Usage
 - Run the `NsxLibraryManager.exe` file.